 In 2002, we began to offer voice communications services on a limited basis over our broadband network.
 We continue to develop and deploy Voice over Internet Protocol or VoIP services.
-The FCC has declared that certain

-VoIP services are not subject to traditional state public utility regulation.
+The FCC has declared that certain VoIP services are not subject to traditional state public utility regulation.
 The full extent of the FCC preemption of state and local regulation of VoIP services is not yet clear.
 Expanding our offering of these services may require us to obtain certain authorizations, including federal and state licenses.
 We may not be able to obtain such authorizations in a timely manner, or conditions could be imposed upon such licenses or authorizations that may not be favorable to us.
 The FCC has extended certain traditional telecommunications requirements, such as E911 and Universal Service requirements, to many VoIP providers, such as Charter.
 The FCC has also required that these VoIP providers comply with obligations applied to traditional telecommunications carriers to ensure their networks can accommodate law enforcement wiretaps by May 2007, that requirement has been affirmed by the Court of Appeals for the D.C.
 Circuit.
 Telecommunications companies generally are subject to other significant regulation which could also be extended to VoIP providers.
-If additional telecommunications regulations are applied to our VoIP service, it could cause us to incur additional costs.
+If additional telecommunications are applied to our VoIP services.
+The FCC has declared that certain VoIP services are not subject to our voil services may require us to obtain certain authorizations are applied to our VoIP services.